vicy07/flight_map/README.md

 This project provides a minimal example of an interactive airline route map for Europe.

 The server uses **FastAPI** to serve the static files from the `public` directory.
 The front-end relies on Leaflet to display airports and draw routes when an airport marker is clicked.
 Airport markers are rendered as circles whose radius scales between 8 and 35&nbsp;px depending on how many outgoing routes they have.
+When an airline filter is active the sizing is recalculated using only the routes for that carrier.

 Click an airport to toggle the display of its routes.
 Hovering over a marker or route shows a tooltip with details.
 Clicking a route highlights it for